-93. N.Y.
-COMP.
-CODES R. & REGS. tit.
-7, § 701.6(c); State of New York, Department of Corrections and alternates.
+If you object to any of the incarcerated representatives on the IGRC, that incarcerated representative will not take part in the resolution of your grievance and will be replaced by one of the alternates.
 If you object to all of the incarcerated representatives and the alternates, the committee staff members will make the decision on their own, without any incarcerated representatives.
 In addition, a staff representative who is a party to your grievance cannot vote on the matter.
-In some especially sensitive circumstances, only staff members will conduct the investigation, even if you do not object to the incarcerated representatives.
+If incarcerated representatives cannot join staff representatives on an investigation, as is the case in some especially sensitive circumstances, only staff members will conduct the investigation, even if you do not object to the incarcerated representatives.
 If that happens, the incarcerated representatives will still vote.

-(iv) Code of Ethics95
+(iv) Code of Ethics